chicken vindaloo

 11. Saute again for another 2 to 3 mins.

-12. If your chicken lets out lot of moisture then skip adding water.
-I had to pour half cup hot water.
+13. If the pan is too dry, pour hot water as required.
+I used about half cup here it may be different for you.
 Usually organic chicken doesn’t let out any moisture and you will need to add water accordingly.

 14. If your chicken vindaloo is runny, evaporate the excess moisture by cooking further.
 It thickens a bit and also turns to a dark color upon cooling.

-Serve chicken vindaloo with fluffy Basmati Rice or with Butter Naan or paratha.
-In restaurants, vindaloo is eaten with steamed rice, Naan or any other Indian breads.
+Serve chicken vindaloo hot or rest for a day in the refrigerator for the flavors to develop.
+Store for up to 48 hours in the refrigerator.
+It goes well with fluffy Basmati Rice or with Butter Naan, Tandoori Roti or paratha.
+In restaurants, it is eaten with steamed rice, Naan or any other Indian breads.
 At home we eat it mostly with jeera rice, Turmeric rice and some times with roti or paratha.

 Chicken vindaloo recipe